by Nikki Marsh, CertIV Acct & Bkeepg

 By breaking down the differences in working arrangements, as per the table below, you can determine whether your worker is an employee or a contractor.

-An employee cannot pay someone else to do the work. | A contractor can pay someone else to do the work – subcontract. |
+A contractor can pay someone else to do the work – subcontract.

-An employee is paid by the hour for their work time, per piece of work or for a commission. | A contractor is paid for a job done based on a verbal or written quote provided. |
+An employee is paid by the hour for their work time, per piece of work or for a commission.

-An employee will not use their own tools or equipment and if they do, they are paid an allowance for this. | A contractor will provide their own tools and equipment and does not get an allowance for this. |
+An employee will not use their own tools or equipment and if they do, they are paid an allowance for this.

-An employee is not legally liable for fixing any faults as the employer is responsible. | A contractor is legally responsible for their work and for the cost of fixing any faults. |
+A contractor is legally responsible for their work and for the cost of fixing any faults.

-An employer has the ability to tell the worker where and how to do their job. | Subject to the specific terms of the contract, a contractor can complete the work their way. |
+An employer has the ability to tell the worker where and how to do their job.

-An employee works within and is considered part of the employer’s business. | A contractor operates their own business independently from the employer and can accept or refuse additional work. |
+A contractor operates their own business independently from the employer and can accept or refuse additional work.

 Employee or contractor for superannuation purposes?